HR-ChatGPT/ChatGPT-UITGELEGD/README.md

 *******

-### Beleid & richtlijnen ten aanzien van het inzetten van Gen-AI zoals geformuleerd door Nedelandse Hogescholen, Universiteiten  en kennisinstellingen
+#### Overzicht beleid & richtlijnen ten aanzien van het inzetten van Gen-AI in het hoger onderwijs
 | URL | (onderwijs)instelling  | omschrijving
 ---- | ---- | ---
 https://www.ru.nl/en/students/news/chat-gpt-what-does-this-mean-for-you-as-a-student | RU  | Chat GPT: what does this mean for you as a student?